ApfelTeeSaft/HalfswordAnalyzer/README.md

 ## Features

 - 🔹 **Custom Map Loading**: Load custom maps.
-- 🔹 **Single Actor Management**: A `SpawnActor` instance manages all map references.
 - 🔹 **ImGui Integration**: Select and load maps with an in-game menu.
-- 🔹 **Custom Map Support**: Easily add new maps by dropping definition files into the designated folder.
+- 🔹 **Custom Map Support**: Easily add new maps by dropping pak files in the Games Content.

 ---

 ## How It Works

-- A **custom `.pak` file** provides a **GameObject** tailored for HalfswordAnalyzer.
+- A **custom `.dll` file** provides a **Object Enumerator** tailored for HalfswordAnalyzer.
-- This GameObject **references a specific folder** inside the game's Content directory where **map definition assets** are placed.
+- This DLL **enumerates through all objects** inside the game's memory.
-- Upon being spawned, the object **scans that folder** for assets of type `Level`, and **registers them** for loading through the ImGui menu.
+- Upon being executed, the code **scans all objects** for assets of type `ULevel::StaticClass`, and **registers them** for loading through the ImGui menu.
-- A **custom DLL** handles spawning the GameObject at runtime via `SpawnActor`.

 ---

 ## Requirements

-- ✅ The **custom `.pak` file** containing the GameObject and necessary folder structure (once i have it done).
 - ✅ The **HalfswordAnalyzer DLL**, which must replace:
   ```
   Half Sword Demo\Engine\Binaries\ThirdParty\NVIDIA\NVaftermath\Win64\GFSDK_Aftermath_Lib.x64.dll
   ```
-  Replacing this DLL ensures the analyzer can spawn the GameObject as early and reliably as possible during the game's startup.
+  Replacing this DLL ensures the analyzer can initialize without requiring injection.

 ---

 ## Usage

-1. Install the custom `.pak` file into the game's `Paks` directory (pak is not released yet).
-2. Replace the existing `GFSDK_Aftermath_Lib.x64.dll` with the HalfswordAnalyzer DLL.
+1. Replace the existing `GFSDK_Aftermath_Lib.x64.dll` with the HalfswordAnalyzer DLL.
-3. Launch the game normally.
+2. Launch the game normally.
-4. The custom GameObject will automatically scan for available maps (once i get the pak ready).
+3. The custom DLL will automatically scan for available maps.
-5. Open the ImGui menu to browse and load maps (once i have imgui setup).
+4. Open the ImGui menu to browse and load maps (INSERT toggles the Menu).

----

-## Planned Features

-- [ ] Display additional map metadata (author name, description, etc.)
-- [ ] Add "Favorites" for quick-access maps
-- [ ] Implement actual ImGUI Interface (currently everything is being handled by the Developer Console)

 ---